 Draft legislation modifies the withholding tax (WHT) rules for dividend compensation payments that a Canadian borrower makes to a non-resident lender under an SLA, to address planning undertaken by certain non-residents that attempts to avoid the Canadian dividend WHT, for dividend compensation payments generally made after 18 March 2019.
 See Cross-border SLAs in the Income determination section for more information.

 Digital services tax

 Sales tax and the digital economy

-Draft legislation that affects the Goods and Services Tax/Harmonised Sales Tax (GST/HST) regime addresses the digitisation of the global economy and are intended to ensure that the GST/HST applies to all goods and services consumed in Canada regardless of how they are supplied or who supplies them.
-Among other proposals, the federal government is proposing that foreign-based digital businesses (that are not required to register under the current GST/HST rules) that supply digital products and services to consumers in Canada will generally be required to register for and collect GST/HST under a new simplified GST/HST regime starting 1 July 2021.
+Draft legislation that affects the Goods and Services Tax/Harmonised Sales Tax (GST/HST) regime addresses the digitisation of the global economy and is intended to ensure that the GST/HST applies to all goods and services consumed in Canada regardless of how they are supplied or who supplies them.
+Among other GST/HST measures, the draft legislation will require foreign-based digital businesses (that are not required to register under the current GST/HST rules) that supply digital products and services to consumers in Canada to register for and collect GST/HST under a new simplified GST/HST regime starting 1 July 2021.
 The provinces of British Columbia, Manitoba, Quebec, and Saskatchewan have announced or implemented similar changes to their provincial sales tax regimes.
 See GST/HST and the digital economy and Provincial retail sales tax (PST) under Consumption taxes in the Other taxes section and our Tax Insights ‘Indirect tax hot topics: Do they impact your business?
 (8 April 2021)’ at www.pwc.com/ca/taxinsights for more information.